With the worst of the winter weather behind us now is an ideal time to think about cleaning your gutters.

 Firstly you’ll need to safely attach a bucket to the top of your ladders.
 This is where you’ll be putting all the gutter debris.
 Next, a gutter scoop is used to remove as much of the build-up as possible.
 Once the larger pieces have been removed you can use a hose to flush away anything that remains.

-Cleaning out gutters can be a dirty job, and so it’s best to take sensible measures for protecting your hands and eyes.
+Cleaning Gutters can be a dirty job, and so it’s best to take sensible measures for protecting your hands and eyes.
 Gloves are essential as you could be dealing with broken roof tiles plus all manner of other unpleasantness.

 It’s also advisable to wear eye protection.
 This may sound unnecessary but consider the fact that you’ll be 20 feet in the air and losing your balance at that height because something has flicked in your eye is unlikely to end well.